HMS Decoy (H75): World War II

 The ship participated in Operation Demon, the evacuation of Allied troops from Greece in April, and assisted in the evacuation of troops from Crete to Egypt after the Germans invaded Crete on 22 May (Operation Merkur).
 That same day she was ordered along with HMS Hero, to steam for the south coast of the island.
-The next night, 22 May, she evacuated King George II of the Hellenes and his entourage and sailed to Alexandria.
+The next night, 22 May, she evacuated King George II of Greece and his entourage and sailed to Alexandria.